jgeraigery/SpotlightHelp/SpotlightEnterprise/connect_cfg.md

 ## Add new connection

+From the Spotlight Client

+1. Click Configure \| Connections.
-Double click Add new connection.
+2. Double click **Add new connection**.
 You may be prompted to enter New Connection Details.
-You will be prompted to fill in the connection properties.
+3. You will be prompted to fill in the connection properties.

 Properties | Description
 -----------|------------